 While you might already have GA3, GA4 comes with many new features that make it easier to gather and understand your engagement rate and data.

-But how does GA4 define its engagement rate?
-Keep reading to learn all about Google Analytics 4 engagement rate.
+But how does GA4 calculate its engagement rate?
+Keep reading to learn all about engagement rate in Google Analytics 4.

 A Brief History of Engagement Rate

 Engagement metrics have always played an important role in web traffic analysis.
 But before engagement rate, came Bounce Rate.

 Bounce rate was first introduced in Universal Analytics, to help people understand how visitors act on web pages or apps.
 Bounce rate recorded the number of people who left a webpage without making any meaningful interaction.
 These interactions included making any clicks, filling out a form, or viewing another page.

 While all this data was meaningful, GA4 made a major shift, with the introduction of Engagement Rate.

 We’ll get into the specifics of the engagement rate later on.
 But one thing you need to understand is that GA4 aims to give people meaningful, insightful data, which Bounce Rate seemingly lacked.

 However, this metric has been sorely missed.
 And because GA4 is flexible to fit the ever-changing nature of the internet, Google recently re-introduced its new version of Bounce rate (bounce rate in GA4).

 Now, with both Bounce Rate and Engagement Rate, you and your marketing team get an even better, clearer picture of your overall engagement.